 The fellow is responsible for performing and interpreting echocardiographic studies with the responsible consultant.
-There is a comprehensive handout which the fellow will be expected to review.
-Regular teaching sessions will be given by staff echocardiography consultants.
+There is a comprehensive handout that the fellow is expected to review.
+Regular teaching sessions are given by staff echocardiography consultants.

-A typical schedule in the Echocardiography Fellowship Program includes the following:
+A typical schedule in the Echocardiography Fellowship includes the following:

-- One to two days per week, the fellow is expected to pursue clinical research in the area of echocardiography.
-The Echocardiography Laboratory at Mayo Clinic has a large database, which has produced extensive publications under the guidance of Dr. Patricia Pellikka, the Director of the Echocardiography Laboratory.
+- One to two days a week, the fellow is expected to pursue clinical research in the area of echocardiography.
+The Echocardiography Laboratory at Mayo Clinic has a large database, which has produced extensive publications under the guidance of Patricia A. Pellikka, M.D., director of the Echocardiography Laboratory.

 Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are integral parts of this fellowship.
 Daily noon conferences cover a wide variety of topics.

 You are required to conduct some type of scholarly activity during your fellowship.
 Your research can be in the form of a chart review, a case report or an original investigation.